Flown From The Nest homepage

 Drury finished the 1999/2000 campaign behind Simon Davies and Andy Edwards with 45 senior appearances in all competitions under his belt.
 It was an achievement noted by all at London Road after the young defender was sidelined with a dislocated shoulder injury during the previous season.
 He first injured himself at Mansfield during the 1997-98 campaign and underwent a week of physiotherapy on his shoulder before returning to action.
 Pledged the next five years at Posh after putting pen to paper in May 1999.

-In July 2000, newly promoted Gillingham made an offer for Adam to boost their chances of staying in Division One.
 In February 2001, the Peterborough Evening Telegraph speculated that Adam would be moving to Norwich prior to deadline day in late March.
 This came true with Drury signing on 21st March for approximately £500,000

 Adam made his Norwich debut in the 2-1 victory over Grimsby at Carrow Road on 31st March 2001.
 Observing his performance, I felt that he started hesitantly probably due to his lack of knowledge of the Norwich playing style.
 However as the game progressed, he grew in confidence, linking well with Chris Llewellyn, the central midfield and the defence.
 He was a key player in Norwich's promotion challenge in 2001/02 and in the dozen matches he missed through injury, his absence was noted.